freshfruits/dotfiles/README.md

 <h3> dotfiles </h3>

-I will try generally to update this as much as possible.
+I will try to generally update this from time to time.

 ![dotfile](/images/test.png)